FBruzzesi/sklearn-smithy/docs/installation.md

 ```

 !!! warning
-    The minimum Python version supported is 3.10.
+    The minimum Python version required is 3.10.

 This will make the `smith` command available in your terminal, and you should be able to run the following: